 I don’t see adoption as the often quoted ‘triangle’, referring to the child, birth family, and adoptive family, because it also includes social workers putting into practice current legislation and recommendations.
 When it comes to thinking about adoption I believe all involved are a team.

 A child is a whole person therefore adoption has to be approached in a holistic manner and each and every one of us – birth family, adoptive family, and social workers have a lifetime responsibility to that child.

 As a birth mother separated from my child I always felt I was responsible for having brought him into the world and for whatever happened to him in his life.

 This will no doubt also be true of today’s generation of birth mothers, and regardless of the circumstances of the adoption many, like me, will experience a reunion at some time in the future.

 Hopefully for all concerned they will discover that because of today’s very good adoption practices their children will not have had the same issues my son had to deal with.
 I certainly hope so!

 Please note, all content published on this page is provided by our guest blogger, based on their real-life experiences.
 We invite you to discuss this blog via PAC-UK's Twitter profile and ask you to tag @PACUKadoption in to your posts and use the hashtag #PacukBlog

-This blog is the third of our NEW monthly 'guest blogger' platform.
+This blog is the fourth of our NEW monthly 'guest blogger' platform.
 We would love to hear from adoptees, birth parents (and relatives), adoptive parents/carers, special guardians and professionals who are interested in taking part in future blogs.
 If this interests you please email firstname.lastname@example.org.